 Outer Corridor: Will the requirement to have a setback from Rt 302 hurt my business? (parking lot in back, buffer fronting Rt 302).
 What is the advantage of these requirements for Bridgton?
-Most structures are currently observing the setback from 302.
-The requirements are intended to continue the current pattern of natural buffer along this entryway into town.
+Most structures are currently observing the setback from Rt.
+302. The requirements are intended to continue the current pattern of natural buffer along this entryway into town.
+This was a goal stated in the Comprehensive Plan.

 Why can't I have a house on Main Street?
 You can.
 Existing homes on Main Street are grandfathered and can continue to be homes, ground floor included, as a non-conforming use.
 Only if the use is changed to commercial on the ground floor, will it then have to continue to conform as such.
 New construction in DVB-I must conform.